J0/functions-php/README.md

 # Supafunc

-PHP client for [Supabase](https://supabase.io) Functions.
-Description taken from
+PHP client for [Supabase](https://supabase.io) Functions.(WIP) untested,do not use for now.
+Will edit and finalize very soon.

 ## Installation